YeRen123455/Infrared-Small-Target-Detection/README.md

 ## Usage
 #### On windows:
 ```
 Click train.py and run it.
-(All parameters are s)
 ```

 #### On Ubuntu: